akpw/reny/README.md

 - *Recursion & Leveling*: Precise recursion control with `end_level` / `start_level` parameters
 - *Filtering*: Pinpoint targeting using include/exclude patterns and `.renyignore` integration
 - *Color Outputs*: Rich terminal highlighting for different file types, grouping extensions visually
-- *Virtual Views*: Preview how a directory structure would look when reorganised by type, size, or date without moving or changing anything
+- *Virtual Views*: Preview how a directory structure would look when reorganised by type or date without moving or changing anything
-- *Organization*: Safely re-organizes directory structure based on type, size, or date attributes
+- *Organization*: Safely re-organizes directory structure based on type or date attributes
 - *Git Integration*: Automatically detects and displays file and directory modification statuses using `--git` (`-g`), filters to show only modified files using `--git-only` (`-go`), or filters to show only tracked files using `--git-tracked` (`-gt`).
 - *Dry-Run by Default*: `reny` always visualizes targeted changes and asks for confirmation before actually touching files / folders
 - *Indexing*: Multi-level indexing across nested directories, supporting multiple indexing schemes